 The FDA defines a combination product as a product comprising two or more regulated components, examples include a medical device combined with a drug, a medical device combined with a biologic, a biologic combined with a drug, and so on.
 The regulated components can be physically, chemically, or otherwise combined or mixed to produce a single entity, or the components can be combined within mutual packaging during the manufacturing and distribution processes.

 RQMIS understands medical device-drug combination product submissions and has experience in both the medical device and the pharmaceutical industries.
 A manufacturer of a medical device-drug combination product has to comply with two Quality System Regulations (QSRs): 21 CFR 820, QSR for Medical Devices, and 21 CFR 211, Good Manufacturing Processes (GMP) for finished pharmaceuticals.

-RQMIS provided consulting support the manufacturer to ensure that all formulation, labeling, testing, and pre-submission data was in line with the various regulations for both medical devices and pharmaceuticals, despite the medical-device nature of the product.
+RQMIS provided consulting support to the manufacturer to ensure that all formulation, labeling, testing, and pre-submission data was in line with the various regulations for both medical devices and pharmaceuticals, despite the medical-device nature of the product.
 In addition.
 RQMIS helped the manufacturer: